-• Encryption key restore:
+• Encryption Key Restore:

-This operation must be performed by a service engineer.
+This operation must be performed by a field engineer.
 The encryption key that was backed-up using the method described above is input into a file, which is then stored on a formatted SD card.
 Finally, the key is restored to the MFP/LP.
-The encryption key back-up and restore functions only apply to the NVRAM storage key, however a copy of the HDD storage key (which is encrypted by the NVRAM storage key) is kept in the NVRAM.
-Through this arrangement, the copy of the HDD storage key is automatically decrypted after the encryption key restore process is completed.
+The Encryption Key Back-up and Encryption Key Restore functions only apply to the NVRAM storage key, however a copy of the HDD storage key (which is encrypted by the NVRAM storage key) is kept in the NVRAM.
+Through this arrangement, the copy of the HDD storage key is automatically decrypted once the Encryption Key Restore has been completed.